trainML/stable-diffusion-training-example/README.md

 './dreambooth-train.sh --steps=800 --images=200 "a photo of dog" "a photo of sks dog"'
 ```

-The training job will use the public `stable-diffusion-2-1-diffuser` checkpoint as a starting point to train a new custom checkpoint on the attached instance data.
+The training job will use the public `stable-diffusion-v2-1-diffuser` checkpoint as a starting point to train a new custom checkpoint on the attached instance data.
 The `--images` parameter must contain the same number of images in the regularization dataset or it will error due to a read-only file system.
 The first positional argument is the "class prompt" and the second positional argument is the "instance prompt".
-The second positional argument is the "instance prompt".
-This is the string you will later use on the trained model to ensure the target appears in the generated image.
+The "instance prompt" is the string you will later use on the trained model to ensure the target appears in the generated image.
 The `--steps` parameter determines how long to train the model and should be adjusted as needed to avoid over/under-fitting.

 The training run should take ~25 minutes and consume ~0.4 credits.
 Once it is complete, it will automatically create a checkpoint named `Job - <job name>`, which in this example's case will be `Job - DreamBooth Training`.
 Rename the dataset to something more succinct with the following command: